resilient-swarms/ASVLite/README.md

 y = 150.0

-# Following set of inputs are optional
+# Following input is optional
 # Set the time step size for simulation.
 [clock]
 time_step_size = 40
 ```

-## Using ASV-Swarm as a software library.
+## Using ASVLite as a software library.

-For details of the programming interface provided by ASV-Swarm,
+For details of the programming interface provided by ASVLite,
-refer the Doxygen generated documentation `doc/html/index.html`.
+refer to the Doxygen generated documentation `doc/html/index.html`.